 Conclusion of the assessment

 If the allegation is credible, but does not meet the definition of research misconduct, the RIO and DRO will work with others as appropriate to resolve the issue by other methods.

-2. If the assessment determines that the criteria for an inquiry are met, the DRO shall as quickly as practical convene a committee to conduct an inquiry into the allegation.
+If the assessment determines that the criteria for an inquiry are met, the DRO shall as quickly as practical convene a committee to conduct an inquiry into the allegation.

 Mitigation of risk

 At any point during a research misconduct proceeding, the RIO and relevant officials should take appropriate actions, including notifying relevant state or federal agencies, to mitigate health, safety, financial or other risks resulting from or related to the alleged misconduct and to protect the integrity of ongoing research (e.g. 42 CFR § 93.318).

 The purpose of the inquiry is to advise the DRO, who determines whether or not to conduct a full investigation of the allegation.
 The inquiry reviews the available evidence to separate allegations deserving of further investigation from those which are unjustified or clearly mistaken.
 An inquiry does not require a full review of all the evidence related to the allegation.

 The inquiry should commence as quickly as practical.
 The inquiry, including preparation of the final inquiry report and the decision of the DRO on whether an investigation is warranted, must be completed within 60 days of initiation of the inquiry.
 Any extension of this deadline requires documentation of unusual circumstances and must be approved by the Deciding Official.

 Notification and Evidence Sequestration